 2013 Clery Report for Notre Dame Main Campus

 The University of Notre Dame Security Police (NDSP) Department is fully authorized as a police agency by the State of Indiana.
 The department employs both sworn police officers (with arrest authority) and non-sworn security officers who patrol campus and respond to emergencies.
 Additional staff members work as security monitors or in other support positions in the department.
 Notre Dame police officers complete state mandated training requirements established for law enforcement officers and have the same legal authority as any other police officers in Indiana.

 Notre Dame Security Police staff frequently work with city, county, state and federal law enforcement authorities.
 Agencies cooperate whenever possible on investigations and crime prevention programs to provide the best possible police services to our campus and local communities.
-NDSP has a written agreement with the St. Joseph County metro homicide unit regarding death investigations and a written agreement with the South Bend Police for response to possible explosive devices.
+NDSP has a written agreement with the St. Joseph County Metro Homicide Unit regarding death investigations and a written agreement with the South Bend Police for response to possible explosive devices.
+NDSP does not have a written Memorandum of Understanding with any other police agency.
 When a Notre Dame student is involved in an off-campus offense, university officers may assist with the investigation in cooperation with local, state or federal law enforcement.
-With the exception of an off campus student intern residence, the University of Notre Dame generally operates no off-campus housing or off-campus student organization facilities.
-However, many students live in the neighborhoods surrounding Notre Dame.
+The University of Notre Dame does not officially recognize any student organization with an off-campus location.
+Many students live in the neighborhoods surrounding Notre Dame.
 Responsibility for providing police services in these neighborhoods rests primarily with city and county police (depending on location).

 Officers maintain a 24-hour patrol of campus every day.
 In addition to the patrol section, officers are assigned to an investigation unit, a crime prevention and technical service unit, and a parking services and special event security unit.